Anti-Taliban resistance fighters rely on grit, history and geography to hang onto a sliver of Afghanistan

 “The Taliban mind-set is not for talks, not for peace,” said Ahmad Wali Massoud, a former Afghan ambassador to Britain.
 “They think that they have captured Afghanistan and so, therefore, Panjshir must surrender.
 But the people who are fighting want to defend their homeland, their territory, their families and their lives.
 What’s happening in Panjshir is a resistance for all of Afghanistan.”

-For the Taliban, the uprising is an unwelcome deja vu of sorts, arriving as it forms a government and seeks international legitimacy.
-When the Taliban first captured the Afghan capital, in 1996, and controlled the country until 2001, its fighters were never ableto take control of Panjshir, despite repeated attempts.
+For the Taliban, the uprising is an unwelcome deja vu of sorts, arriving as the militants form a government and seek international legitimacy.
+When the Taliban first captured the Afghan capital, in 1996, and controlled the country until 2001, its fighters were never able to take control of Panjshir, despite repeated attempts.

-The resistance then was led by Massoud’s brother, Ahmed Shah Massoud, a storied Afghan mujahideen commander known as the “Lion of Panjshir” who helped expel the Soviets in the 1980s.
+The resistance then was led by Massoud’s brother, Ahmed Shah Massoud, a storied Afghan mujahideen commander known as the “Lion of Panjshir,” who helped expel the Soviets in the 1980s.
 He was assassinated by al-Qaeda operatives two days before the Sept.
 11, 2001, attacks on the United States.

 Today, the guerrillas, known as the National Resistance Front, are led by Ahmed Shah Massoud’s 32-year-old son, Ahmad Massoud, who was educated in Britain, including at the Royal Military Academy at Sandhurst, but has no battlefield experience.